 Induct David Cassidy into Rock & Roll Hall of Fame

 We request that the superstar of the 1970s to be inducted into the Rock ‘n Roll Hall of Fame.
-It is now in 2020, 50 years since he had his first number one hit record, I Think I Love You.
+It is now more than 50 years since he had his first number one hit record, I Think I Love You.

 Often imitated, never matched, David Cassidy's music has stood the test of time.
 His solo albums, which were far more rock than pop, reflected his creativity both as a songwriter and a producer.
-David's first solo album, Cherish, and the title of his first number one hit of the same name, is also the title of a book of cherished memories gathered from friends, colleagues, fellow musicians, broadcasters and journalists who endorse his underrated and under appreciated talent as reflected in the thousands of comments and observations on this petition.
+David's first solo album, Cherish, and his first number one hit, is also the title of a book of cherished memories gathered from fans, friends, colleagues, fellow musicians, broadcasters and journalists who endorse his underrated and underappreciated talent as reflected in the thousands of comments and observations on this petition.

 David sold more than 30million albums and collected in excess of 24 gold and platinum records.
 This includes four consecutive multi-platinum albums.